 It can be difficult to confirm asset hiding, especially since most spouses start hiding money, long before the divorce occurs.
 Thankfully, there are some strategies that can help you determine if it may be happening to you.
 For example, you should talk to your attorney about the possibility of hidden assets in your divorce if:

 Contact Our DuPage County Divorce Lawyers

-If you suspect or believe you could be at risk for asset hiding in your divorce, contact Mevorah Offices LLC for assistance.
+If you suspect or believe you could be at risk for asset hiding in your divorce, contact Mevorah & Giglio Law Offices for assistance.
 Committed to protecting your financial future, we will take swift and aggressive action in your case.
 Get started by scheduling a free initial consultation with our seasoned DuPage County divorce lawyers.
 Call 630-932-9100 today.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: